GMertz/Gmertz.github.io/README.md

 # Gmertz.github.io
-This is my website, give it a looksy
+This is my website, have a look or two.